cjteeter/cjteeter.github.io/_posts/2017-03-31-picks-and-predictions-2017.md

 playoff teams and major award winners.

 As I say every year when I go through this exercise, making predictions in advance of a baseball season is great fun, but largely foolish.
 There are so many things that can happen between now and the end of the season to affect the standings.
-And yet, last year, things shook out pretty closely to how [I anticipated](https://christopherteeter.wordpress.com/2016/12/14/season-in-review-2016-picks-predictions-mlb-still-can-sort-of-predict-baseball/).
+And yet, last year, things shook out pretty closely to how <a href = "https://christopherteeter.wordpress.com/2016/12/14/season-in-review-2016-picks-predictions-mlb-still-can-sort-of-predict-baseball/" target = "_blank"> I anticipated</a>.
 Ideally I can repeat my 2016 performance with my predictions for the 2017 season.

 ## Playoff Picks